LesFerch/WinSetView/Manual.md

 **Pictures**

 This folder type is for pictures, such as JPGs.
 Many users like to set *Pictures* folders to a more visual display, such as large icons or add columns such as *Dimensions* to Details view.
 Uncheck *Inherit* if you want to set Pictures differently than your Global settings.
-If you want to have icons for Pictures folders in Explorer, but want List or Details view when opening or saving files in graphics programs, be sure to go to the *Options* menu to set the view for Open and Save dialogs.
+If you want to have icons for Pictures folders in Explorer, but want List or Details view when opening or saving files in graphics programs, be sure to click the **⚙** (Options) button to set the view for Open and Save dialogs.

 **Videos**